 This will result in an index linked discount for each eligible household’s electricity bills of £60 per annum up to the year 2056.
 Over 35 years this represents a saving of over £2,000 to every household that qualifies to participate in this innovative scheme.

-Covanta has appointed the UK-based charity Grantscape to manage the ESS.
+Covanta has appointed the UK-based charity Grantscape to manage the RSCEI.
 Grantscape has been selected as it has local knowledge and experience of managing community benefit schemes within the waste and recycling sectors.

 - In February 2019, Grantscape will write to all eligible domestic properties in the parishes of Brogborough, Wootton, Cranfield, Marston Moretaine, Houghton Conquest, Millbrook, Stewartby and Lidlington to make householders aware of the RSCEI, providing details on the qualification criteria and how to apply in writing or online.